Run a Scan Node

 but one can separate bot-specific traffic by specifying a jsonRpcProxy.jsonRpc.url

 .
 We suggest setting this as your own node's JSON-RPC API endpoint if you are running one.
-If not, it is better to set this as a different JSON-RPC API endpoint than scan.jsonRpc.url
+If you are not running a full node, you can use scan.jsonRpc.url

-If your node is scanning chains other than Ethereum mainnet, please checkout the final section to see options.
+If your node is scanning chains other than Ethereum mainnet, please checkout Scanning other chains section to see examples.

-Here is an example configuration to scan Ethereum mainnet using Alchemy Growth plan:
+Here is an example configuration to scan Ethereum mainnet using Alchemy Growth plan and HTTP endpoints:

 chainId: 1